-Of course, vacationers who come to Nusa Lembongan for the beach and swimming may be a little disappointed.
+Obviously, vacationers who come to Nusa Lembongan for the beach and swimming may be a little disappointed.
 There are algae everywhere!

-Underwater seaweed fields
+Underwater algae fields

 The algae grow in shallow water, fixed on cords stretched between small stakes planted on the bottom.
 At low tide, you can walk among these sandy plots.

-The smell of drying algae
+The smell of drying seaweed